polterguy/magic/README.md

 * [Super DRY Magic for ASP.NET Core](https://msdn.microsoft.com/en-us/magazine/mt833461)

-The article is written by the author of Magic.
+The above article is written by me, the developer behind Magic.
+In addition I also wrote the 5th most read article for MSDN Magazine about [Hyperlambda, making C# more dynamic](https://msdn.microsoft.com/magazine/mt809119).
+Although the article is a bit dated today, it explains some of the techniques that has been applied when creating Magic.

 ## License